Hicare

 HiCare is an Indian pest control company.

 History

 Hicare was founded in 2004 as part of the Godrej Group.
 Its managing director was Arumugham Mahendran, who had previously founded a mosquito repellent company, Transelektra Domestic Products, which was acquired by Godrej in 1994.
 Godrej sold an 80% stake in Hicare to the Danish services conglomerate ISS in 2009, and it became a wholly owned subsidiary of ISS in 2013.
 In 2014, Mahendran left Godrej and, backed by a private equity fund, bought back Hicare from ISS.

 In 2017, the company expanded into the house cleaning and air purification markets, in partnership with the Swedish firm Blueair.

+In April 2024, it was announced Hicare had been acquired by the British business services group, Rentokil Initial for an undisclosed amount.

 Partnership

 In 2014, IVFA formed a partnership with Hicare's founder to make acquisition of the pest control company from Danish multinational ISS Global.